liip/LiipThemeBundle/README.md

 Optionally ``autodetect_theme`` can also be set to a DIC service id that implements the ``Liip\ThemeBundle\Helper\DeviceDetectionInterface`` interface.

-If your application doesnt't allow the user to switch theme, you can desactivate the controller shipped with the bundle:
+If your application doesn't allow the user to switch theme, you can desactivate the controller shipped with the bundle:

 ``` yaml